Alcohol Addiction

 Certain cultures may have a higher tolerance for heavy drinking, which can increase the risk of AUD.

 It is important to note that not everyone who has one or more of these risk factors will develop AUD, and there may be other factors that contribute to the development of the disorder.
-If you or someone you know is struggling with alcohol use, Comeback Care is here to help.
+If you or someone you know is struggling with alcohol use, our alcohol treatment centers in Maryland are here to help.

 Treating Alcohol Addiction